PerryCameron/DymoLabelWriter/README.md

-A class for printing 4 lines on a DYMO LabelWriter 450
+A class for printing 4 lines on a DYMO LabelWriter 450 label